andy-shady-org/netbox-security/docs/using_netbox_security.md

 As Objects can be associated to devices, virtual device contexts and interfaces for the purposes of forming a relationship between the object and the device/interface, the ability to create these relationships is handled on the device or interface view.
 A series of association 'cards' have been placed on these views to allow for these to be created or viewed.

-In the case of an interface association, this is a special case, where NAT rules may contain an outbound interface.
-The purpose of this specific association is to assign an interface to the NAT rule so that it can be modelled as such.
+In the case of an interface association, there is a special case, where NAT rules may contain an outbound interface.
+The purpose of this NAT rule associations are to assign an interface to the NAT rule so that it can be modelled as such.

+For security zones, a device may be associated to a security zone, which may also contain interfaces from the same device.
+As such, security zones may be associated to both a device and an interface.

 ### ScreenShots